๐Ÿ”” Pennsylvania Eviction Notice Laws

 โš ๏ธ Pennsylvania Has Two-Tier Notice Requirements Based on Lease Length

-Pennsylvania’s Landlord and Tenant Act (68 P.S. ยง 250.101 et seq.) establishes eviction procedures that vary based on the length of the lease term.
+Pennsylvania’s Landlord and Tenant Act (68 P.S. ยง 250.101 et seq.) establishes eviction procedures that vary based on lease term length.
 Properties with leases of one year or more require different notice periods than shorter-term or month-to-month tenancies.
-Philadelphia has additional local requirements that landlords must follow.
-This comprehensive guide covers all requirements to help you navigate Pennsylvania eviction law successfully.
+Philadelphia has additional local requirements.
+This guide covers all requirements.

 โฐ